 January 16th, 2019: Around noon, I decided I would go for an extended walk westward.
 Perhaps the appropriate word would be ‘trek’, in that it was mildly arduous; approximately twelve to fifteen miles overall.
 Eventually, I reached a Lake Overholser, and admired the variety of birds as an amateur ornithologist.
 While I would not wholesale attribute grey overcast skies and chilly weather to the underlying causes of a dismal day, at this point there was indeed something a bit dismal going on in the ambience.
 Earlier in the morning there was a fog that added a mystique, but by now it had been dispelled, and what was was left as a result was less attractive to my “sensibilities”, for want of a less sophisticated word.

 Despite all this, I managed to abstract a mild joy at the spectacle of bird species, some of them rather large in size.
 I should point out I was only kidding earlier about being even remotely an ornithologist… I can enumerate here a little and there a little, or give general descriptions if all else fails; that is all.
 Some were large and white, with big, deep orange bills; there were certainly ducks, crows, and gulls.
-At any rate, I began heading north, following this thirty-yard-ish wide strip of land that divides the main body of the lake from a river that precedes to the east.
+At any rate, I began heading north, following this thirty-yard-ish wide strip of land that divides the main body of the lake from a river to the east.
 As I did this, a specific idea I’ve been obsessing over crossed my mind: